AjaySingh136/LEARN-apache-flink-java/README.md

 - mvn package:
   - compiles Java,
   - resolves dependencies from Maven Central,
-  - the Shade plugin creates flink-wordcount-assembly.jar with your main class in the manifest.
+  - the Shade plugin creates flink-tst-modules-assembly.jar with your main class in the manifest.
 - cp … ../jars/ → copies the jar into the shared folder mounted inside containers.

 How it helps